rclone/rclone/docs/content/docs.md

 0.5`.

-Use this when the number of transactions per second from rclone is causing a problem with the cloud storage provider (eg getting you banned or rate limited).
+Use this when the number of transactions per second from rclone is causing a problem with the cloud storage provider (e.g. getting you banned or rate limited).

 This can be very useful for `rclone mount` to control the behaviour of